 - Conducting pilot interviews with a sample of senior researchers involved in policy RCTs, and with policymakers/practitioners in selected countries, in order to identify the barriers and facilitators to RCTs and the experiences of those implementing or using them.

 The project was conducted in 2008 by Kristin Liabo and Madeleine Stevens at the Social Science Research Unit at the Institute of Education in London, with funds from the MRC Social and Public Health Sciences Unit and the International Collaboration on Complex Interventions (funded by the Canadian Institute of Health Research).
-The principal investigators were Professor Sally Macintyre, Professor Mark Petticrew (London School of Hygiene and Tropical Medicine) and Professor Helen Roberts Social Science Research Unit).
-This work is published and available on PubMed.
+The principal investigators were Professor Sally Macintyre, Professor Mark Petticrew (London School of Hygiene and Tropical Medicine).

 Craig P, Cooper C, Gunnell D, Haw S, Lawson K, Macintyre S, Ogilvie D, Petticrew M, Reeves B, Sutton M, Thompson S. Using natural experiments to evaluate population health interventions: new Medical Research Council guidance.
 Journal of Epidemiology & Community Health 2012;66:1182-1186pubmed open access